algosup/2023-2024-project-2-x86-retrogaming-team-6/QA Documents/TestPLan.md

 # X. Testing methodology.

-A series of manual test cases will guide testers through the validation process, covering various scenarios.
-Every issue will be reported in "Github issues", like in the part "Flaws tracking".
+A series of manual test cases will lead the tester through the validation process, covering various scenarios.
+Every issues will be reported in "Github issues", like in the part "Flaws tracking".
 Futhermore, a complete documentation of every test results, including observed behavior and if they are resolved or not like specified in the "Test reporting requirements." part.

-faire un table of content.